damithanushka06/plant-directory/README.md

    Makes it easier to update themes or branding in one place.

-9. Added animation to .loading-container using fadeInScale to enhance user interaction and improve visual feedback during loading states.
+- **Added animation to .loading-container**: fadeInScale to enhance user interaction and improve visual feedback during loading states.

-10. Custom Scrollbar Styling : Added a reusable SCSS mixin custom-scrollbar to style scrollbars consistently across the project.
+- **Custom Scrollbar Styling**: Added a reusable SCSS mixin custom-scrollbar to style scrollbars consistently across the project.

-11. Concurrent Request Handling: When the "Load More Results" button is clicked, the method immediately returns if a loading operation is already in progress.
+- **Concurrent Request Handling**:  When the "Load More Results" button is clicked, the method immediately returns if a loading operation is already in progress.
     This prevents multiple concurrent API requests and ensures efficient data loading.

-12. Performance Optimization with OnPush Strategy: ChangeDetectionStrategy.OnPush is applied to PlantListComponent & PlantDetailComponent to optimize performance.
+- **Performance Optimization with OnPush Strategy**: ChangeDetectionStrategy.OnPush is applied to PlantListComponent & PlantDetailComponent to optimize performance.
    This ensures change detection only runs when necessary, reducing unnecessary DOM checks and improving app efficiency.

-13. Handled Router Navigation Promises
+- **Handled Router Navigation Promises**:
     Updated all this.router.navigate(...) calls to properly handle the returned Promise<boolean>.
 This helps:

     Prevent unhandled promise rejections